zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 Also note that if you're running this on an M1 Mac, we have a special guide [here](https://docs.zenml.io/getting-started/installation/m1-mac-installation) to set it up.

-Now in your virtual environment, let's install all the necessary packages:
+Now in your virtual environment, run:

 ```shell
 pip install "zenml[server]==0.21.1" torchvision==0.14.0